-Many Christians are still internally displaced or refugees in other countries because of over a decade of war and rising Islamic extremism.
+The cost of medicines shot up by 30 per cent in June 2021.
+Many Christians are particularly vulnerable, as they're still internally displaced or refugees in other countries because of over a decade of war and rising Islamic extremism.
 In northern Syria, invasion by Turkish forces in late 2019 caused greater instability, and seems to have been used by some Islamic extremists as a cover for opportunities to target Christians.

 Pastor George is an Open Doors partner who, like many such partners, has stood with his church through years of conflict, persecution and difficulty.
 Now he is making sure that his church can be a light in the darkness: “Our church saw that now was a time to stand by the people, support them and show Jesus’ love in difficult times.”

 Please keep praying for your brothers and sisters in Syria.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your gifts and prayers make an enormous difference to those following Jesus no matter the cost, particularly during the pandemic.